jhancock532/Everyday/README.md

 ## Day 11 - Learning To Paint II

 Developing with a much better flow today.
-Limited to one hour without qualms, but spent at least 20 mins messing with parameters and watching the results.
+Limited to one hour without qualms, spent at least 20 mins afterwards messing with parameters and watching the results.
 Making consistent progress, and code quality is steadily increasing.
 I learned today about the awesomeness of adding really subtle vignettes.

 <p data-height="500" data-theme-id="35659" data-slug-hash="aPRezQ" data-default-tab="result" data-user="jhancock532" data-pen-title="Learning to Paint II" data-preview="true" class="codepen">See the Pen <a href="https://codepen.io/jhancock532/pen/aPRezQ/">Learning to Paint II</a> by James Hancock (<a href="https://codepen.io/jhancock532">@jhancock532</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>